zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Abstract
 ===========

-This is an Standards ZIP describing a new consensus rule to set an expiration time for transactions that are not mined to be removed from the mempool.
+This is a Standards ZIP describing a new consensus rule to set an expiration time after which a transaction cannot be mined.
+If it is not mined within that time, the transaction will be removed from nodes' mempools.

 Motivation
 ===========